grayTurtle01/cs50_Demos/README.md

 # cs50 Demos

-This is the final project of cs50 course
+This is the final project of cs50 course from Harvard University.

 [Video Demo](https://youtu.be/aGzm9kANVbg)